Technical Diving

 For deeper or complex dives, yes.
 For short decompression dives, not always.

-How to choose a technical instructor?
+How to choose a Technical, Cave or Rebreather instructor?

 Look for real-world experience, strong safety culture, small class sizes, and consistent mastery-level performance.
 Skanda Coffield-Feith is widely respected for his exploration background and precision-focused training.